bfanger/svelte-preprocess-react/README.md

 ## Using multiple frameworks is a bad idea

-> Extinguish

 Using multiple frontend frameworks adds overhead, both in User and Developer experience.

 - Increased download size
 - Slower (each framework boundary adds overhead)
 - Context switching, keeping the intricacies of both Svelte and React in your head slows down development

-svelte-preprocess-react is a migration tool, it can be used to migrate _from_ or _to_ React, it's not a long term solution.
+When using third-party React components, keep an eye out for Svelte alternatives, or publish your own.

+When used as migration tool (can be used to migrate _from_ or _to_ React), the goal should be to stop writing new React components, and to convert existing React components to Svelte components.
+Once all components are converted this preprocessor should be uninstalled.

 # More info